On Typesetting Engines: A Programmer's Perspective

 CJK

-Because typst is very young, its CJK support is not as mature as LaTeX.
-As a result, there're lots of open issues (opens in a new tab) in the typst community.
+Because Typst is very young, its CJK support is not as mature as LaTeX.
+As a result, there’re lots of open issues in the Typst community.
 Here are some typical ones:

 - Better CJK support